Boston-Software-Crafters/website/helping.md

 ### Video director

 Record the presentation nights and put the videos on YouTube.
-Boston Python can buy the equipment.
+Boston Software Crafters can buy the equipment.
 We'd like to have somebody with video expertise to help select equipment and establish the process.

 ### Name tag master - Ned